 - Honor the attendance policy and abide by the student code of conduct; see Musician’s Handbook for details.

 Every student must audition annually for membership in GTCYS.
-Auditions include a short solo, memorized scales, and sight reading.
-Beginning in the 2019-20 season, string students interested in being considered for Camerata must also prepare specified orchestral excerpts.
+Auditions include scales, a short solo, and prepared excerpts.
 Previous participation does not guarantee placement.

 Extra Opportunities for Camerata Students